 Domestic air travel in Sweden is expensive, but there may be a few last-minute deals or special prices for certain occasions that will make the price more affordable.
 However, most people who use airplanes to get around Sweden will have a higher budget.
 For the price, these travelers have the convenience of reaching various destinations quickly.

-But for others who can’t or don’t want to travel by air, there are other options too.
-Buses, trains, and cars are a great way to get around and they’re more affordable.
+For others who can’t or don’t want to travel by air, there are other options too.
+Buses, trains, and cars are a great way to get around, and they’re more affordable.
 They also let you see more of the country and its beautiful landscapes.

 Top Cities to Visit